Call us free on 0800 0853 823

 As claims can often take some time to progress and are often not straightforward, it’s recommended that those who feel they might have a claim should seek expert dental negligence advice as soon as possible after they experienced negligent care.

-How much does it cost to make a failure to diagnose dental compensation claim?
+How much does it cost to make an oral cancer dental negligence claim?

-At the Dental Law Partnership, our cases are usually funded by a no win, no fee agreement.
-This means that even if your claim is unsuccessful, you will not pay any legal costs.
-Call us today for an initial, no obligation chat about your claim
+At the Dental Law Partnership, our cases are usually funded by a no-win, no-fee agreement.
+This means that if your claim is unsuccessful, you will not pay any legal costs.
+Call us today for an initial, no-obligation chat about your claim.

 Fill in the form below for a free initial consultation